 Current research priorities for canola crop production

 Every year, the Canola Council’s crop production and innovation (CP&I) team identifies the research areas with the most potential to increase yields and improve the sustainability and competitiveness of Canadian canola.
-These priorities are set annually in the spring through consultation with expert steering groups, the canola value chain and outcomes from the annual Canola Week.
+These priorities are set annually in the spring through consultation with expert steering committees, the canola value chain and outcomes from the annual Canola Week.

 For more information about these priorities, contact the agronomy specialist listed under each heading.